 Treatment Orientation: Cognitive Behavioral Therapy (CBT); Peer Support

 Age: Adolescents / Teenagers (13 to 19)

 Self-Esteem Group is for adolescent girls who struggle with identifying and acknowledging their own strengths and positive qualities, as well as navigating the tough friendship issues that tend to arise in junior high and high school.
 This group aims to assist these teens in developing healthy ways to cope with negative emotions like anxiety and depression and/or situations like bullying.
 Through discussions, games, and psychoeducational activities, our teens can learn how to work through these difficult emotions and situations, find comfort in knowing that others are experiencing similar things, and begin to recognize and acknowledge their own self-worth

 To live is to experience stress.
 The stress response can be adaptive in dangerous or challenging situations.
 Often, however, stress is self-generated and debilitating.
 APS therapists are skilled in helping individuals identify unhealthy responses and develop new and more successful ways of responding.
 Clients are assisted in understanding and accepting what is and what is not within their control and learning strategies for stress prevention and coping.

 Psychological Services to Schools

 Arlington Psychological Services has a long history of working collaboratively with local schools.
-Psychological services are available to schools to promote the mental health and educational interests of students.
+We make our psychological services available to schools to promote the mental health and educational interests of students.
 Experienced staff members often speak to teacher and parent groups.
-Senior clinicians frequently serve as external consultants to school social workers, psychologists and counselors.
-We are also able to assist with school-based need assessment, program development, group problem solving and systematic planning.
-APS has the resources to assist teachers, student services professionals, and administrators in meeting the multi- dimensional challenges they face.
+Senior clinicians frequently serve as external consultants to school social-workers, psychologists and counselors.
+We also assist with school-based need assessment, program development, group problem-solving and systematic planning.
+APS has the resources to assist teachers, student services professionals, and administrators in meeting the multi-dimensional challenges they face.